mhahmadilivany/SentinelNN/README.md

 > This command performs bitflips in convolutional and linear layers with the *Bit Error Rate (BER)* of `0.000005` and repeats the FI campaign `1000 `times and logs the average results.

 > While loading a pruned or hardened model, the `pruning_ratio `and `hardening_ratio` should be equal to their initial applied ratios and the corresponding files should be assigned.
-The framework, first loads the initial model, then modifies its structure with respect to the pruning and hardening ratios, respectively.
-And finally, loads the parameters from the saved model.
+The framework first loads the initial model, and then modifies its structure with respect to the pruning and hardening ratios, respectively.
+And finally, it loads the parameters from the saved model.

 > SentinelNN supports Ranger at the moment, in the hardening process in which ReLU is protected.
-In another framework, called [RReLU](https://github.com/hamidmousavi0/reliable-relu-toolbox/tree/master), we have implemented multiple state-of-the-art activation restriction methods.
+We have implemented multiple state-of-the-art activation restriction methods in another framework, called [RReLU](https://github.com/hamidmousavi0/reliable-relu-toolbox/tree/master).

-Check out published paper [here ](https://ieeexplore.ieee.org/document/10616072)or [here](https://arxiv.org/abs/2405.10658).
+Check out the published paper [here ](https://ieeexplore.ieee.org/document/10616072)or [here](https://arxiv.org/abs/2405.10658).
 If you use SentinelNN, please cite:

 ```
 @inproceedings{ahmadilivani2024cost-effective,